 Procedural quest generators place a number of requirements on a game server.
-These can arise from the need to have the generator run with little or no human intervention, the Ian Parberry Dept. of Computer Science and Engineering University of North Texas ian@unt.edu need to introduce new quests into a world without breaking any existing functionality, and the need to remove quests without negative consequences.
+These can arise from the need to have the generator run with little or no human intervention, the need to introduce new quests into a world without breaking any existing functionality, and the need to remove quests without negative consequences.
 We demonstrate the design and implementation of a procedural quest generator for the MMORPG Everquest using an Open Source emulated server and an Everquest client released by Sony Online Entertainment via Steam in 2010 (See Figure 1).
 We believe that our framework is general enough to be adaptable to other server architectures provided certain requirements are met.

-The remainder of this paper is divided into six sections.
-In the section "RELATED WORK" we consider related work.
-In the section "QUEST GENERATION" we briefly describe the procedural quest generator.
-In the section "SERVER RE-QUIREMENTS" we discuss the specific requirements that the Everquest server imposes on the execution of procedurally generated quests at run-time.
-In the section "THE SERVER INTERFACE" we describe the interface between the quest generator and the Everquest server.
-In the section "THE QUEST & TRIGGER MANAGERS" we show how we were able to meet the server's requirements and control quest execution.
-In the section "AN EXAMPLE QUEST" we analyze a sample procedurally generated quest and describe how the server is able to make the quest play out in real time.
+The remainder of this paper is divided into five sections.
+In Section 2 we consider related work.
+In Section 3 we briefly describe the procedural quest generator.
+In Section 4 we discuss the specific requirements that the Everquest server imposes on the execution of procedurally generated quests at run-time.
+In Section 5 we describe the interface between the quest generator and the Everquest server.
+In Section 6 we show how we were able to meet the server's requirements and control quest execution.
+In Section 7 we analyze a sample procedurally generated quest and describe how the server is able to make the quest play out in real time.

-RELATED WORK
+2. RELATED WORK

-MMORPGs are persistent interactive worlds shared by many players.
+Massively Multiplayer Online Role Playing (MMORPGs) are persistent interactive worlds shared by many players.
 Players face many challenges in these games, among them are structured activities known as quests.
-Quests consist of objectives, tasks, and success or failure conditions (Ashmore and Nitsche, 2007; Doran and Parberry, 2011).
-Dickey notes that players strategize, collaborate, and plan their solutions to these challenges as a major form of gameplay (Dickey, 2007).
+Quests consist of objectives, tasks, and success or failure conditions (see Ashmore and Nitsche [2], and Doran and Parberry [7]).
+Dickey [5] notes that players strategize, collaborate, and plan their solutions to these challenges as a major form of gameplay.
 Rewards from quests are often the primary motivation for players to engage in gameplay, and in these cases a compelling story is not required.
-Quests can play a significant role in content delivery by providing narrative and guiding player involvement in the world ((Grey and Bryson, 2011; Joslin et al., 2006; Smith et al., 2011; Tomai et al., 2012a).
-Quests can be used to relate epic stories (Bateman and Boon, 2005).
+Quests can play a significant role in content delivery by providing narrative and guiding player involvement in the world (see Grey and Bryson [8], Joslin, Brown, and Drennan [9], Smith et al. [13], and Tomai, Salazar, and Salinas [15]).
+Quests can be used to relate epic stories (see, for example, Bateman and Boon [3]).
 One of our long-term goals is to determine if improved storylines can result in players focusing as much on the storyline as the reward.

-There is no intrinsic meaning for quests, only potential meaning (Tronstad, 2002-2003), which means that discovery of this meaning is a task for the player.
+There is no intrinsic meaning for quests, only potential meaning (Tronstad [17]), which means that discovery of this meaning is a task for the player.
 Tronstad also notes that as quests are a search for meaning, once solved they cannot be performed again, since we only have one opportunity to experience a quest for the first time.
 To maintain a body of novel content, one must constantly introduce new content into the game.
-Procedural quest generation is a logical solution, if the generators are capable of providing the meaning of which Tronstad speaks (Ashmore and Nitsche, 2007; Kybartas, 2013; Reed et al., 2011; Sullivan et al., 2011; Tomai et al., 2012b; Zook et al., 2012).
+Procedural quest generation is a logical solution, if the generators are capable of providing the meaning of which Tronstad speaks (see Ashmore [2], Kybartas [10], Reed et al. [11], Sullivan, Mateas, and Wardrip-Fruin [14], Tomai, Salazar, and Salinas [16], and Zook et al. [19]).

-Aarseth's analysis of the quests in Everquest has suggested that the player's task is finding "one acceptable path" (Aarseth, 2004), which is evidence that player agency is limited(Wardrip-Fruin et al., 2009).
+Aarseth's [1] analysis of the quests in Everquest has suggested that the player's task is finding "one acceptable path", which is evidence that player agency is limited (see also Wardrip-Fruin et al. [18]).
 We can posit that the introduction of additional paths would be of great benefit to playability.